Scientists suspect Saturn's 'Death Star moon' Mimas may be hiding an internal ocean

 Saturn has some famous moons, like Enceladus (a plume-spewing moon of mystery) and Titan (the intriguing target of NASA's future Dragonfly mission).
-But what about dainty Mimas, a moon that's mostly known for its resemblance to the Death Star from Star Wars?
-Turns out it might be hiding an internal ocean.
+But what about dainty Mimas, a moon that's mostly known for its resemblance to the Star Wars Death Star?
+Turns out it might be hiding an ocean.

 A study published in the journal Icarus lays out evidence that suggests Mimas has liquid deep under its icy surface.
 "If Mimas has an ocean, it represents a new class of small, 'stealth' ocean worlds with surfaces that do not betray the ocean's existence," said lead author Alyssa Rhoden in a Southwest Research Institute (SwRI) statement on Wednesday.